kosua20/MIDIVisualizer/README.md

 ## Compilation

 Visual Studio and Xcode/Makefile projects are provided for Windows and macOS respectively.
 Please note that the Linux Makefile should be up-to-date, but has not been tested recently.

+With make, you can build the main *midiviz* executable with `make midiviz`.
+The images and shaders are packed in the executable directly (files in `src/ressources`).
+The images source files can be regenerated using the *midiviz-packager* (code in `packager.cpp`) ; to build it and generate the image source files, run `make package`.

 You will need the [GLFW3 library](http://www.glfw.org) and the [Native File Dialog library](https://github.com/mlabbe/nativefiledialog).
 Library binaries are provided for Windows and macOS.